osgood1024/Movie-Reviews/README.md

 ## Installation for Demo
 type this in your terminal
 - git clone `https://github.com/osgoodgunawan/Movie-Reviews.git`
-- cd Movie-Reviews
+- cd Movie-Reviews or code Movie-Reviews(recommended operates with VScode)
+- create a new file called ".env " and input SECRET_KEY=4d53af2a0263d8997362e095ef2fc1d4 inside .env file
-- bundler
+- run bundler
 - yarn install --check-files(you might need this one to update)
 - rails db:migrate
 - rails db:seed

-**If rails db:seed is not working, create a file .env and input SECRET_KEY=4d53af2a0263d8997362e095ef2fc1d4**

 - rails s

+**Note: You need to create a file .env and input SECRET_KEY=4d53af2a0263d8997362e095ef2fc1d4 to run rails db:seed (this is for the api key)**

-*live demo comming soon*
+*Video demo comming soon for better understanding of installation*

 ## Contribute
 To contribute Movie Reviews, follow these steps: